JustinPatenaude/balticathletics/brands/diadora.md

 website: http://www.diadora.com/en/
 pdfs:
 - "/diadora-soccer-spring-2016.pdf"
+info: |-
+  Diadora is an Italian company founded in 1948.
+They started off making mountain boots and have made a big name in the soccer industry.

-info: "Diadora has great selection for all your soccer needs. \n\nBrand name clothing without busting the bank!"
+  Diadora has great selection for all your soccer needs.

+  Brand name clothing without busting the bank!
 date: '2019-03-29T22:24:20.000+00:00'
 catalogues:
 - title: Diadora Soccer Spring Catalogue